 Thompson has more than 25 years of experience as a journalist — as a staff writer at The Washington Postand as a senior editor at the San Jose Mercury Newsand South Florida Sun-Sentinel.
 She was part of the Mercury Newsstaff awarded the 1990 Pulitzer Prize for general news reporting.

 Thompson was an assistant professor of journalism at Northwestern University’s Medill School of Journalism, where she taught classes and directed programs.
 She is a graduate of the University of Missouri School of Journalism.
 She was a Presidential Scholar, a Curators Scholar, and inducted into Kappa Tau Alpha and Mortar Board honor societies.
 She has been actively involved with ACEJMC journalism accreditation work for many years, and served on the national accreditation committee and on accreditation appeals boards.

-Title: Student Media Administrative Assistant
+Title: Student Media Assistant Director/Advertising and Radio

 Title: Student Media Broadcast Engineer

 Steven Miller is the staff engineer at the Student Media Center, where he works with students and advisers for the daily TV newscast and the radio station.
 Previously, he worked for more than 13 years as broadcast maintenance engineer and IT tech for WAPT-TV, a Hearst station in Jackson.
 He has also taught electronics engineering technology at Hinds Community College.
 He has an AAS degree in electronics engineering/biomedical technology from Hinds, and he has a bachelor’s degree in technology in business management and management information systems from Mississippi University for Women.